Lee Health COVID-19 Vaccine Updates

 Collaboration in Vaccinating Our Community

 Lee Health is committed to getting our community vaccinated against the virus that causes COVID-19.
-We are working with the Department of Health Lee County and Lee County government to get our community vaccinated as quickly as our vaccine supply allows.
+We are working with the State of Florida, the Department of Health Lee County and Lee County government to get our community vaccinated as quickly as our vaccine supply allows.

 Frequently Asked Questions